llMBQll/OmniLED/docs/user_scripts.md

 ## Drawing on The Screen

-Drawing on the screen is as simple as laying out the desired [widgets](#widgets) on the screen and filling them with the desired data received from the applications.
+Drawing on the screen is as simple as laying out the desired [widgets](#widgets) on the screen and filling them with the desired data received from the plugins.

 ### Widgets